madragana/lip-4d-protocol/lip-spec.md

 # LIP-4D Specification (v0.2)

 ## Overview
-The **LLM Intent Protocol (LIP)** is a 4-dimensional semantic language designed for AI-to-AI interaction based on expressed **intent**, rather than static credentials.
+The **LLM Intent Protocol (LIP)** aka LIP-4D is a 4-dimensional semantic language designed for AI-to-AI interaction based on expressed **intent**, rather than static credentials.
 It is optimized for environments where LLM agents, gateways, or autonomous services must communicate and authenticate based on purpose, context, reasoning, and evolution.

 ---